 So you pay the government to educate your kid and it doesn’t.
 Then you pay thousands to hundreds of thousands of dollars to some college/university, and all your offspring learn how to do is to refine their whining skills.

 But you come here to Da Tech Guy blog and I’ll give you and your kid something useful.

 Here’s your mini-tutorial on how to calculate the rate of a group and how to compare two separate rates.

 - Say you have a group of 1100 composed of 1000 Chinese and 100 Russians.

 - 200 of the Chinese are murderers and 50 of the Russians are murderers.

-- Therefor, in our sample, there are more murderers who are Chinese than there are murderers who are Russians in raw numbers.
+- Therefore, in our sample, there are more murderers who are Chinese than those who are Russians in raw numbers.

 - However, the rate of Russian murderers is higher than that of Chinese murderers.
 How is that calculated?